Your browser does not support the running script, you cannot get a perfect browsing

 9-Day Small Group Sakura Route:

 In Tokyo, Meguro River's 800 cherry trees form a pink tunnel along both banks.
-After dark, warm-toned lights turn the river into a glowing ribbon of reflected blossoms.
+After dark, warm lanterns line the railings and the river becomes a glowing ribbon of reflected blossoms — the kind of evening that locals come out for too, not just a tourist scene.

 Chidorigafuchi's moat walkway is blanketed in cherry blossoms.
 Rowing a boat through the pink canopy is an experience unique to sakura season.